-- 1. Process Quality Control Table; 15 years after discontinuation of order. - 2.
-Pre-production results; 5 years after SOP. - 3.
-Validation testing; 5 years after SOP
+- 1. Process Quality Control Table; 20 years.

+- 2. Pre-production results; 20 years.

+- 3. Validation testing; 20 years.

-12.15 - Annual Re-Validation and Re-Certification
+11.15- Annual Re-Validation and Re-Certification

 Unless waived in writing by ABC, the supplier shall inspect and test annually a sample of each active product supplied to assure conformance to all ABC specified requirements (e.g., dimensional layout (all characteristics on the current print), performance testing, and material).
 Suppliers are expected to maintain the same process and quality levels approved during the original PPAP Submission throughout the life cycle of the product.
 These inspection requirements shall be included in the supplier's production control plan.
 Material testing shall be carried out by a qualified Third-Party Laboratory.
 Annual validation documentation shall be on file at the supplier and available to ABC within 24 hours upon request.
 If a nonconformance is found during the annual validation, the supplier shall notify the ABC plant quality department immediately so that appropriate action can be determined and implemented.